adunning/dissertation/5-reading-alexander.md

 Though Galfridus does not appear in any lists of English writers, he presents his florilegium as a new work, and it seems most appropriate to think of it as such as rather than a mere mine for information on the canon of Alexander Neckam's writings.
 It is structured under the following major headings:

 - Epistula. (fol.
-3r) [beginning book one]
+3r)
 - Incipit proemium in librum Secundum. (fol.
 70r)
 - Incipit liber secundus.
 In quo agitur de misericordia et de suggillatione quorundam uitiorum. (fol.
 72r)

+There is a good case to be made for believing that the second book is a later addition: book one  is never described as such, closing  with a selection of poetry  and another verse epistle.
+Book two  similarly closes with a selection of verses addressed to Geoffrey.
+The entire work is written in the same hand, and so it is not entirely clear why the author determined to make this change in organization.

 ### II.
 Geoffrey of Monmouth, *Prophetia Merlini* (quire 22, fols.
 213–222)

 R.W.
-Hunt thought that this was a quire from another manuscript; this may be so, but it seems far too convenient that it is presented first of all as another Geoffrey addressing an Alexander, surely recalling the abbot of Malmesbury and Alexander Neckam.
-Geoffrey of Monmouth and [Alexander of Lincoln] were both bishops; Geoffrey of Malmesbury and Alexander Neckam were both abbots.
-Perhaps this

-The inclusion of the passage is otherwise mysterious: William of Malmesbury was not particularly fond of Geoffrey of Monmouth [@malmesbury:1998gesta, p. ?], but perhaps this was seen as a convenient way of reflecting a desire on the abbot's part to
+Hunt thought that this was a quire from another manuscript [????]; this may be so, but it seems far too convenient that it is presented first of all as another Geoffrey addressing an Alexander, recalling the abbot of Malmesbury and Alexander Neckam; this rubric is in the same hand as that  Geoffrey of Monmouth and [Alexander of Lincoln] were both bishops; Geoffrey of Malmesbury and Alexander Neckam were both abbots.
+The inclusion of the passage is otherwise mysterious: William of Malmesbury was not particularly fond of Geoffrey of Monmouth [@malmesbury:1998gesta, p. ?].
+The text is widely spaced to allow for glosses to be inserted between the lines.
+Alisha reader has taken advantage of this though not perhaps to the extent envisioned by the original scribe.

-It is given the siglum ζ in Michael Reeve's edition of the text, one of five manuscripts viewed as stemming from the hypothetical anscestor Π [@monmouth:2007history, pp. xxx, l].
+The manuscript is given the siglum ζ in Michael Reeve's edition of the text, one of five manuscripts viewed as stemming from the hypothetical ancestor Π [@monmouth:2007history, pp. xxx, l].

 ### III.
 The verse Alexander Neckam florilegium (quires 23–24, fols.
 223–237)

+The final section of the manuscript is a collection of verses written both by Alexander Neckam and his contemporaries.
+Broadly speaking, the first section is a collection of verses on wine; the second, a collection of material on fables; the last, devotional material.
+Unlike, however, the prose florilegium, the scribe does not even make an attempt at an outward system of organizatiHe and SAEon.
+In common with the first part of the manuscript is the page layout, the marginal titles, and the script.
+There is no verse epistle or proem.
+The final item in the manuscript, *De saluatore mundi*, is not even attributed to Alexander Neckam, though from the style is is hard to imagine that it could have been written by anybody else.

 ### Poems on Wine